Nursery Admission Statement

 Abel Smith Nursery is an integral part of Abel Smith School, which is rated as ‘outstanding’ by Ofsted.

 Children are expected to attend five morning sessions to ensure continuity in their learning, and access to the whole curriculum.
 A session lasts for three hours, and 15 hours per week (5 sessions) are funded by the government.
-Our nursery has two intakes, September and January, but we admit summer born nursery children into nursery in September if it is considered to be in the best interests of the child.
+Our nursery has one intake in September.

 30 Hours provision at Abel Smith